dreedyman/mstc-cloud-worker/README.md

 1. Is expected to download all files in the `input bucket`
 2. Do it's thing, and
-3. Upload all files to the `output bucket`.
+3. Uploads the files it produces as outputs to the `output bucket`.
 Once the client receives notification, it can then go pick up all files.
-NOTE: The EAP (Job) determines what files to upload.
-If there are errors that the K8s Job runs into, they will be put into files and copied to the `output bucket` as well.
-Should be noted that the `MINIO_SERVICE_HOST` and `MINIO_SERVICE_PORT` environment variables will have been set into the environment of the K8s job as well.
+NOTE: Should be noted that the `MINIO_SERVICE_HOST` and `MINIO_SERVICE_PORT` environment variables will have been set into the environment of the K8s job as well.

 The Kubernetes Job is configured for automatic cleanup after it is finished as described [here](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/).
 The TTL (time to live) mechanism is set for 30 seconds.